08volt/moa-replicationstudy/README.md

 WEOB1 use the normalized G-mean values of OOB and UOB as their weights to compute a weighted sum of their predictions, WEOB2 instead compares the G-mean values and use only the prediction of the model with the higher one.

 ## CSMOTE
-Synthetic Minority Oversampling Technique (SMOTE) is one of the most used oversampling techniquesto solve the imbalance problem.
-It consinst on generating synthetic samples from a linear interpolation between a minority class sample and one of his neighbour selected randomly from his k-nearest neighbour.
+Synthetic Minority Oversampling Technique (SMOTE) is one of the most used oversampling technique to solve the imbalance problem.
+It consinst on generating synthetic samples from a linear interpolation between a minority class sample and one of his neighbour selected randomly from his k-nearest neighbours.

-CSMOTE keeps the minority samples in a window managed by ADWIN.
+CSMOTE is an Online version of SMOTE that keeps the minority samples in a window managed by ADWIN.
 ADaptive sliding WINdow (ADWIN) is a chenge detector and estimation algorithm based on the exponantial histogram.
 It keeps a variable lenght window consistent with the hypothesis "there has been no change in the avarage value inside the window" by checking chenge at many scales simultaneously.

-When the minority sample ratio is less than a certain threshold, an online SMOTE version is applied until the minority sample ratio is greater or equal than the threshold.
+When the minority sample ratio is less than a certain threshold, SMOTE is applied until the minority sample ratio is greater or equal than the threshold.
 The model is then trained with the new samples generated.

 ## RebalanceStream